Fiasco vs. The Joker

 “Hahahaha!”
-The Joker cackled as he leaped across the room and nabbed the back pack containing the psytanium.
+The Joker cackled as he leapt across the room and nabbed the backpack containing the psytanium.
 “Did you really think I was gonna sell this stuff back to you?
 The only reason I agreed to meet you here is so I could get the rest of your stash!”
 And with that, he ran over to the comically large safe positioned on the far side of the penthouse, pulled out a comically elaborate laser cutter and began burning through the reinforced metal.
 “You like my new tool, Fiasco?
 I got it at your local Platinum City Wal*mart.
 It was on sale for 99.99!
-Lowest prices anywhere!
+Lowest price anywhere!
 Hahahaha!”

 Fiasco then pushed a sequence of buttons on his wrist-device activating the shock-socks and caused an electric pulse that blew the Joker back from the safe and onto his back.
 Fiasco then jumped out of the smoke.
 “Oooh!
 What a shocking development!
 Haha!”

 The Joker shook out the cobwebs, collected the bag containing the psytanium and rolled to his feet.
 “Well played, my acrimonious acquaintance!
 But I’ve gotta say, I’m tired of coming up with quotable quips and clever carnage to cast your way.
 How about we make it simple and I just shoot you?”
 A split-second later the Joker pulled out a handgun and opened fire.